bwu62/stat240-revamp/docs/06-data-visualization.md

 ### Line plots

-For some specific datasets, especially chronological datasets where some variable is plotted against time, it may make sense to **directly connect each individual data point with the points before and after it to form a line plot**.
+For some specific datasets, especially chronological datasets where some variable is plotted against time, it may make sense to **directly connect each individual data point with the points before and after it to form a line (or trace) plot**.
 Note this is NOT the same as the smoothed trend plot shown above since for a line plot there is **no smoothing performed**!

 Unfortunately, the Palmer penguins dataset isn't the best example for this last plot type, so I'm temporarily borrowing another dataset for this example.
 The chunk below imports [`enrollment.csv`](https://bwu62.github.io/stat240-revamp/data/enrollment.csv) which contains historic U.S. college enrollment data by each sex.